Shower Base Tiling with Large Format Tiles in Warsaw

 Do you only work on shower bases or walls as well?

 We do both bases and walls.
-Clients often order the full package — tiling the entire shower zone: base plus walls in large format.
-It gives a seamless look with no unnecessary joints.
+Clients often order the full package — tiling the whole shower area: base plus walls in large format.
+It gives a clean look without unnecessary joints.

 Who does the work

-Shower base tiling with large format tiles is carried out by technicians experienced specifically in working with big formats — it is a separate skill, and not every tiler takes it on.
-We arrive with an electric tile cutter for wet cutting (we do not use angle grinders on large format — chipping is inevitable), a full levelling system kit, and notched trowels of the right size.
-We work carefully: falls are checked with a laser level, every joint is inspected.
+Shower base tiling with large format tiles is done by technicians who have hands-on experience specifically with big formats — it is a separate trade skill, and not every tiler is willing to do it.
+We come with an electric tile cutter for wet cutting (we do not use angle grinders on large format — chipping is unavoidable), a complete levelling system kit, and notched trowels in the right sizes.
+We work carefully: slopes are checked with a laser level, and every joint is looked over.
 To book a survey, call or message — we reply within an hour.